-Detailed information about GERF's fiduciary net position is available in a separately-issued PERA financial report that includes financial statements and required supplementary information.
+Detailed information about each pension plan's fiduciary net position is available in a separately-issued PERA financial report that includes financial statements and required supplementary information.
 That report may be obtained on the Internet at www.mnpera.org.

-9. Joint Powers Agreement
+10. Joint Powers Agreement